 It was great fun watching the pileated woodpecker stop his hammering just long enough for me to get his portrait.

 The three brassy little skipper butterflies were sharing a button bush blossom.

-This pileated woodpecker seemed to be having one of those mornings…
+one of those mornings…

 It is a rare day at the lake when I don’t hear a pileated woodpecker and its partner.

 What is also rare is to actually see one of these large and secretive birds.

 Then today, after seeing not one, but two, I found out that I have been repeating a myth about these birds: